 Note: MatingPoints are ConfigurableElements and so can reference a VariantCondition.

-In the development process exist multiple scenarios, where a coupling will not be specified completely.
+In the development process exist multiple scenarios exist, where a coupling will not be specified completely.
 E.g. in the electro logical design, a coupling might be defined based on terminals only (e.g. between the wiring harness and an ECU), while the used connector is not yet known.
 The opposite scenario can occur in the geometric development.

 Wire Grouping Specification